andongBlue/chenandong.github.io/_pages/about.md

 # Recent progress💡

-1. Recently, I am working as an intern at Cambricon Technologies Corporation Ai-Lab, mainly working on large-scale pre-training
+1. Recently, I am working as an intern at [ICT](http://english.ict.cas.cn/)(Institute of Computing Technology, Chinese Academy of Sciences), mainly working on large-scale pretraining language model.
-2. In collaboration with Rosella Galindo Esparza in Queen Mary University of London, a paper is being written on low resource machine reading comprehension.
-The paper will be submitted to ACL.
+2. In collaboration with Rosella Galindo Esparza in [Queen Mary University of London](http://compling.eecs.qmul.ac.uk/), a paper is being written on low-resource machine reading comprehension.
+The paper will be submitted to **ACL**.

 # Direction